whitews/ReFlow/docs/source/site-nav.rst

 Project Category - Subject
 ==========================

-Subjects are individuals from which a specimen is taken to create an FCS sample.
-Subjects must belong to a subject group, so a subject group must be created before adding subjects.
+A subject represents an individual from which a specimen is taken to create an FCS sample.
+A subject code is required.
+Subjects may optionally belong to a subject group.
 A subject can also be marked as a batch control, a field used in the automated analysis pipeline.

 :doc:`tutorials/add-subject`